1999AZZAR/Autonomous_Mobile_Manipulator/docs/project_overview.md

 ## 2. Key Features

-- **Mobile Manipulation:** Combines a mobile base with a manipulator arm for pick-and-place tasks in a dynamic environment.
+- **Mobile Manipulation:** Combines a mobile base with a servo-based manipulator system for pick-and-place tasks in a dynamic environment.
 - **Autonomous Navigation:** Utilizes the ROS2 Navigation Stack (Nav2) for path planning, obstacle avoidance, and autonomous patrol missions.
-- **Advanced Manipulation:** Employs MoveIt 2 for complex arm trajectory planning, kinematics, and gripper control.
+- **Advanced Manipulation:** Servo-based manipulation with 4-component picker system (gripper, tilt, neck, base) for precise object handling.
 - **Simulation & Reality:** Supports both realistic Gazebo simulation and real-world hardware deployment with a unified launch system.
 - **Flexible Control Interfaces:** Offers multiple points of control and integration:
     - **n8n Workflow Automation:** A powerful, low-code platform for designing complex automation sequences (e.g., "patrol until an object is found, then pick and place it").